pranavkalapala/wazuh-insider-threat-detection/README.md

 ## 1. Project Overview

-This project simulates and detects an insider data exfiltration attack using **Wazuh**, an open-source Security Information and Event Management (SIEM) platform.
+This project simulates and detects an insider data exfiltration attack using Wazuh, an open-source Security Information and Event Management (SIEM) platform.
 A realistic insider threat scenario was constructed in a two-VM lab environment: a malicious employee copies sensitive files to a staging directory, compresses them, manipulates file permissions to bypass access controls, and then deletes the originals to cover their tracks.

-The objective was to demonstrate that Wazuh's **File Integrity Monitoring (FIM)** module — when properly configured — can detect each stage of this attack chain in real time, generate correlated alerts, and provide enough forensic data to reconstruct a complete attack timeline for incident response purposes.
+The objective was to demonstrate that Wazuh's File Integrity Monitoring (FIM) module, when properly configured, can detect each stage of this attack chain in real time, generate correlated alerts, and provide enough forensic data to reconstruct a complete attack timeline for incident response purposes.

 **Key outcomes:**
 - Successfully triggered Wazuh alerts at every stage of the attack (staging, compression, permission change, deletion)